-Overall, OSU's entering students were optimistic about their ability to succeed at OSU.
-They generally reported feeling well-prepared in most areas with the possible exception of mathematics.
-Most expected to graduate from OSU with their degree and they expected to engage in the intellectual/academic environment at OSU.
-They did report that they wanted to have access to campus events and activities and that they wanted access to services that would help them succeed academically.
-They expected to work more hours for pay, study somewhat more, and have time to relax and socialize a little than they had in their last year of high school.
-They were concerned overall about their ability to pay for college and this was especially true for first generation students.
+Overall, OSU's entering students are optimistic about their ability to succeed at OSU.
+They generally report feeling well-prepared in most areas with the possible exception of mathematics.
+Most expect to graduate from OSU with their degree and they expect to engage in the intellectual/academic environment at OSU.
+They want and expect a challenging academic environment as well as wanting to have access to campus events and activities.
+Further, they want access to services that will help them succeed academically.
+They expect to work more hours for pay, study somewhat more, and have more time to relax and socialize than they had in their last year of high school.
+They are concerned overall about their ability to pay for college and this is especially true for first generation students.